Resilience for Regular Path Queries: Towards a Complexity Classification: Additional Complexity Results

+We claim that the gadget shown in \cref{fig:abbcca} is valid for $ab|bc|ca$.
+Indeed, the gadget has the following properties: We can see that it meets all the criteria of being a pre-gadget.
+We can also generate a condensed hypergraph of matches that forms an odd path, and hence this gadget is a valid hardness gadget for $ab|bc|ca$. \end{proof}

+We now focus on chain languages that are bipartite, and we will show tractability of resilience for such languages in the rest of this section.
 Notice that the definition of BCLs is \emph{symmetric}: any word $\alpha$ of~$L$ can be replaced by the mirror word of~$\alpha$ and the resulting language is still a BCL.
 Also notice that the class of BCLs is \emph{incomparable} to local languages (even finite local languages): indeed, $a x^* b$ and $axb|axc$ are local languages but not BCLs, and \cref{ex:bipartite_chain} shows BCLs that are not local.
-Further note that BCLs containing no word of length less than 2 are always reduced.
-Further, we have the immediate analogue of \cref{lemma:qwerty}: the reduced language of a BCL is always a BCL.
-More generally:
+Further note that BCLs containing no word of length less than 2 are always infix-free.
+Further, we have the immediate analogue of \cref{lemma:qwerty}, which we state here and prove in \cref{apx:redbcl2}:

 \begin{toappendix}